qwerto-steam/Dashboard-Sharing/README.md

+## Ah the old sketchy internet script trick.
+I'm not falling for that one again...

+I wouldn't trust me either.
+It's about 300 lines.
+Ask a friendly online assistant to read it.

 # Watch your dashboard on another device

 A small PowerShell script to serve **[PZ Pulse](https://steamcommunity.com/sharedfiles/filedetails/?id=3753700423)** or **[PZ Map](https://steamcommunity.com/sharedfiles/filedetails/?id=3770149036)** over your own home network.<br />
 Useful if you want to use your phone, tablet or a second machine.

 The script: **[serve_dashboard.ps1](serve_dashboard.ps1)**

-## Ah the old sketchy internet script trick.
-I'm not falling for that again...

-I wouldn't trust me either.
-It's about 300 lines.
-Ask a friendly online assistant to read it.

 ## INSTRUCTIONS